OlivierBinette/cache/README.md

 [![R-CMD-check](https://github.com/OlivierBinette/cache/workflows/R-CMD-check/badge.svg)](https://github.com/OlivierBinette/cache/actions)
 <!-- badges: end -->

-The **cache** package provides a simple interface to caching which works across interactive R sessions, R scripts and Rmd documents.
+The **cache** package provides a simple interface to caching which works across interactive R sessions, R scripts and Rmarkdown documents.
 Simply wrap your R expressions with the `cache()` function to cache or retrieve the results:

 ```r